joshua-park-tech/study-notes/README.md

 ## Update
 Appjar's pages function does not support a specified page function so Appjar cannot distinguish between different pages.
 To solve that, we created a next and previous buttons but bringing widgets such as text area, images and small text areas are not available due to an architectual problem within Appjar.
+We'll probably just work with Kivvy and SQL to properly support save and load in a safe manner.
+Other than that, it is impossible.